-The Victorian Bar is the professional association representing over 2000 barristers in Victoria.
+The Victorian Bar is the professional association representing more than 2100 barristers in Victoria.
 The Bar's home is in the Courts precinct of Melbourne in the Owen Dixon Chambers, surrounded by chambers in other buildings.

 The Bar is a busy, thriving community comprising barristers, clerks and support staff.

 Running the Bar

 There are a number of groups conducting the business of the Victorian Bar.

 The Bar Council is an elected body of 21 elected barristers and is ultimately responsible for all initiatives, decisions, policies and activities at the Bar.
 Bar Council acts as the Bar's voice in law and policy reform and in the media and public interface.

 Victorian Bar staff members are responsible for administration of the Bar including the education program, compliance, member services, marketing, community engagement and general administration.

 The Barristers' Clerks act as an 'agent' for the barristers.
 They are responsible for booking, scheduling, billing and administration on behalf of the barristers.